nanewengland/misc-stuff/README.md

 This will get a KML file of all meetings in Service body 15 (Westen Mass) and Service body 12 (Pioneer Valley).
 It sets the wifht to 100% and asks google to only cache for 5 minutes.

+## File serviceBodies.php

+This sits in the nerna.org/nerna_scripts directory and feeds the contact list for the nerna apps.
+We use this to get by certain limitations of the BMLT api.

 ## File area-towns.php

 This is just a fun script I made to get a list of all unique towns served by each area